 The process is simple.
-When you order a new appliance online at Best Buy, you’ll need to schedule a delivery date.
+When you order a new appliance online at Best Buy, you will receive your delivery date in an email.
+When you receive the call from our appliance delivery specialist, you can ask for delivery services to be added to your order for a fee.
 At that time, simply add on a scheduled recycling pickup for the same day, so you won’t have duplicate appliances lying around for too long and you won’t be left totally appliance-less for days, either.

 It’s important to book ahead, because the folks that will be delivering your new appliances will be picking up your old ones at the same time, and they need to ensure that they’ll have enough space on the truck for your old ones.
 Not all appliances are the same size, so if (for instance) you’re downsizing a large chest freezer for a new, energy efficient one, they might not be able to accommodate it if you haven’t booked ahead!